 We wanted to help retailers get a better understanding of how people are purchasing differently so they can adjust and plan for recovery.

-That’s why we built the Retail Monitor, a dynamic benchmark that aggregates anonymized customer data from over 100 North American retail brands across multiple verticals.
+That’s why we built the Retail Monitor (update: we've now sunset the Retail Monitor), a dynamic benchmark that aggregates anonymized customer data from over 100 North American retail brands across multiple verticals.